GabrielAlva/Cool-iOS-Camera/README.md

 - Extremely simple and easy to use
 - Controls autofocus & exposure
 - Customizable interface
-- Code-made UI assets that do not loose resolution quality & resize dynamically depending on the screen size of the device.
+- Code-made UI assets that do not lose resolution quality & resize dynamically depending on the screen size of the device.
 - Added animations to the UI elements for a more intuitive and responsive feel.
 - Overlays over any presented view controller or view
 - Made for iPhone & iPad